Can I do this myself?

 Why Should I file an appeal this year?

-After several years of turbulent real estate values, we’re going to see a large number of property tax appeals that need to be filed.
-Values are climbing and the appraisal district is hungry.
+Real estate values are continuing to climb and the appraisal districts are hungry.
 Your property taxes are broken down into two parts: the valuation of your home, also known as the assessed value, and the tax rate.
-Your Notice of Appraised Value is prepared and mailed to you sometime in April by your county property appraiser’s office.
+Your Notice of Appraised Value is prepared and mailed to you sometime in mid-April by your county property appraiser’s office.
 Once you receive that Notice, it will be time to consider filing a property tax appeal.
-But you must act now, the deadline to file an appeal is May 31st of each year.
-Or better yet, sign up for our service and RELAX knowing that we will review it every year!
+But you must act quickly, the deadline to file an appeal is May 15th of each year.
+Better yet, sign up for our service and RELAX knowing that we will review it every year!

 I’ve got several rent properties, can you help with them?

-Yes, we work on all types of residential properties in Collin, Dallas, Denton, Rockwall and Tarrant counties, including single family, duplexes, condo, townhomes, lake houses and vacation property.
+Yes, we work on all types of residential properties in the following Texas counties: Bexar, Brazoria, Collin, Comal, Dallas, Denton, Ellis, Fort Bend, Galveston, Guadalupe, Harris, Hood, Hunt, Johnson, Kaufman, Kendall, Montgomery, Parker, Rockwall, Tarrant and Wise counties, including single family, duplexes, condo, townhomes, lake houses and vacation property.

 What if I’ve refinanced my home?